eea/eea.docker.postfix/README.md

 * `MTP_INTERFACES` The `inet_interfaces` parameter specifies the network interface addresses that this mail system receives mail on.
 * `MTP_PROTOCOLS` The `inet_protocols` parameter specifies the network interface protocol.
 Can be set to `all`, `ipv4`,`ipv6` or `ipv4,ipv6`.
 The default value is `all`.
 * `MTP_MS_SIZE_LIMIT` If set, will configure email size limit.
+* `SMTPD_TLS_SECURITY_LEVEL` The SMTP TLS security level for the Postfix SMTP server.
+Default value: none.
+Possible values: none(TLS will not be used), may( Opportunistic TLS), encrypt(Mandatory TLS encryption)
+* `SMTP_TLS_SECURITY_LEVEL` The default SMTP TLS security level for the Postfix SMTP client.
+Default value: none.
+Possible values: none(TLS will not be used), may( Opportunistic TLS), encrypt(Mandatory TLS encryption)

 ## Copyright and license